Yapacaní River: Geography

 The Yapacaní River originates in the formations of the Amboró National Park and receives water from numerous rivers and tributary streams.
-It arises from the confluence of the Yapacaní and Surutú at 17°24′35″S 63°50′33″W. From this point the river flows northwest to its mouth in the Rio Grande at 15°58′25″S 64°31′00″W.
+It arises from the confluence of the Yapacaní and Surutú at 17°24′35″S 63°50′33″W. From this point, the river flows northwest to its mouth in the Rio Grande at 15°58′25″S 64°31′00″W.

 The river forms the border between the municipalities of San Juan and Yapacaní, in Ichilo Province of the Santa Cruz Department.
 Today, the town of La Chancadora, which is located upstream, is threatened by the continuous flooding of the river, since it can be up to 2,600 ft (800m) wide in places.
 In 2005 work began on the river channeling the Yapacaní-Surutú.
 The Piray River is a major tributary.

 Economy

-The river Yapacaní has economic significance because of the potential marketable fishing of some species that occur in their waters, as the.
+The river Yapacaní has economic significance because of the potential marketable fishing of some species that occur in its waters.